Michigan / Mason County

 DMV Information

-Ludington’s DMV services are managed by the Michigan Secretary of State, conveniently located on W US-10.
-Local residents can access driver licensing, registration, and other essential services both in person and online.
+Residents of Ludington handle vehicle services through the Michigan Secretary of State, conveniently located in Ludington.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Michigan